Abisen10/Tableau-ME-Exam/README.md

 __________________________________________________________________________________________

-QUESTION
+## 7 :- How to create table calculations in tableau with examples .
+(With the help of an example create one in tableau)

-7 :- How to create table calculations in tableau with examples .
-(With the help of an example create one in tableau) ANSWER
+### ANSWER

 Table calculations are calculations that are applied to the values in the view, after the data has been aggregated.
 Table calculations are calculated across the entire table, not just within a partition.

 To create a table calculation, you first need to add the relevant measure to the view.
 To create a table calculation in Tableau, follow the steps below.

 1) Create a view with the measure and dimensions you want to analyze.

 2) Right click on the measure field and select “Quick Table Calculation” from the menu.

 3) Select the type of calculation you would like to perform from the list of available table calculations.

 For example, to calculate the running total of a measure, select “Running Total” from the list.

 4) Select the field you would like to calculate the table calculation on.

 5) Select the “Compute Using” field and select either “Table (across)” or “Table (down)” depending on the direction you want the calculation to go.

 6) Click “OK” and the table calculation will be applied to the view.